The Four Musketeers (1974 film): Production

 During production on The Three Musketeers, the producers realized that the project was too lengthy to complete as intended — as a roadshow epic with intermission — and still achieve their announced release date.
 They split the project into two films, released as The Three Musketeers and The Four Musketeers six months apart.
 The actors were angry that their work was being used to make a separate film, while they were only being paid for one.
 Lawsuits were filed to gain the salaries and benefits associated with a second film that was not mentioned in the original contracts.
 All SAG actors' contracts now have what is known as the "Salkind clause", which stipulates how many films are being made.

 Reception and awards

 The film received mostly positive reviews.

 It was also nominated at the 48th Academy Awards for Best Costumes (Yvonne Blake and Ron Talsky).

+Releases

+The original negatives by StudioCanal were used to master The Criterion Collection's new 4K Blu-ray restoration, although Criterion chose to retain the mono soundtrack, rather than a multi-channel remix.